d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **--includelogs**

 You can optionally choose to set the **includelogs** flag.
 Doing so will include logs in the data retrieval process.

+- **--confirm**

+Optionally include to request user confirmation for reboot.

 #### Inputs